-1.2.3.9.5.
+2.2.3.9.5.
 Meters

-Meters should not have any aluminium, magnesium or zinc component, nor any alloys of these metals.
-Brass is acceptable.
+Meters should notbe built of aluminium, magnesium or zinc component, nor any alloys of these metals.
+However, brass is acceptable.

-1.2.4.
+2.2.4.
 Pipelines

 Pipelines are rigid or flexible lines including elbows and fittings.
 Underground pipelines should be the exception and they require special precautions; they must be constructed as a jacketed pipe system with leakage alarm system for the outer space.
 Pipelines should be installed with a slight fall to ensure drainage.
 Relief valves should be considered to prevent damage due to thermal expansion where the pipe run is long and could become full of liquid.